Published:

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

 Four years after Tommy Shelby rode off into the fog, Cillian Murphy is back in the cap.
-Netflix has confirmed that Peaky Blinders: The Immortal Man is launching in cinemas on 6 March, 2026 with series creator Steven Knight returning to script a new era for Birmingham’s most stubborn family.
+Netflix has confirmed that Peaky Blinders: The Immortal Man will hit cinemas on 6 March 2026, with streaming to follow on 20 March.

 What is ‘The Immortal Man’ About?